-Program Coordinator: Prof. Carrie Russell, crusse4@clemson.edu, 212 McAdams Hall
+Program Coordinator: Prof. Carlos Cabrera, cabrer3@clemson.edu, One Research Dr. 209

 The Master of Applied Computing (MAC) is designed for students without a computer science background who wish to obtain [1] the requisite computer science background relevant to graduate study in computer science and [2] a sequence of graduate-level courses in a specific area of interest.
 The program is intended to expand access to graduate degrees in the field of computing, and to develop the student's understanding of computer systems and their ability to make effective use of those systems.
 Students graduating from the program will be able to: